Fansesi/Tubitak2204A_2023/README.md

   * model.py
   * training.py

-Note: Dataset and checkpoints will be published soon.
+Note: Dataset and trained checkpoints will be published soon.